-\cref{qu:ObstructionsRadialWidth} has a negative answer for many minor-closed classes of graphs such as for example the class~$\cH$ of all planar graphs; we refer the reader to~\cref{app:CterexQuestionRadWidth} for the details.
-Georgakopoulos and Papasoglu recently conjectured~\cite{georgakopoulos2023graph}*{Conjecture~1.1} a variant of~\cref{qu:ObstructionsRadialWidth} which replaces the~$c$-quasi-geodesic $(\geq ck)$-subdivisions of~$X_i$ by the weaker notion of so-called \hbox{`$k$-fat~$X_i$-minors'}.

-In this paper, we answer~\cref{qu:ObstructionsRadialWidth} in the affirmative for three minor-closed classes of graphs, namely paths, cycles, and subdivided stars; to smooth the presentation, we will restrict ourselves to the decomposition of connected graphs and thus we may assume that the decomposition graphs are connected as well (cf.~\cref{sec:RadialWidth}).
-Let us first state our result for the class~$\cP$ of all paths and describe our proof-technique which also forms the backbone for the cases of cycles and subdivided stars:
+Quasi-geodesic topological minors are indeed an obstruction to small radial width: if a $(\geq k)$-subdivision of a graph $X$ is a $c$-quasi-geodesic subgraph of $G$, then $X$ is a $\lfloor \frac{k-2}{2c} \rfloor$-fat minor of $G$ (\cref{lem:QuasiGeodTopMinorAreFatMinors}).
+Hence, as fat minors form an obstruction to small radial width (\cref{lem:FatMinorObstructRadialWidth}), so do quasi-geodesic topological minors (\cref{lem:quasigeodesictopologicalminorsareobstructions}).

+Our main result, \cref{main:TheoremIntro}, asserts that these are in fact the only obstructions to small radial $\cH$-width for the three cases where~$\cH$ consists of paths, cycles and paths, and subdivided stars, respectively.
+We give the detailed statements in the following~\cref{thm:path-width-intro,thm:cycle-width-intro,thm:star-width-intro}, from which we then deduce~\cref{main:TheoremIntro}.

-\begin{theorem} Let~$k \in \N$.
-If a connected graph~$G$ contains no~$(\geq k)$-subdivision of~$K^3$ as a geodesic subgraph and no~$(\geq 3k)$-subdivision of~$K_{1,3}$ as a~$3$-quasi-geodesic subgraph, then there exists a path~$P$ and a $P$-decomposition of~$G$ of radial width at most~$18k + 2$. \end{theorem}
+\begin{mainresult}[Radial path-width] Let~$k \in \N$.
+If a connected graph~$G$ contains no~$(\geq k)$-subdivision of~$K^3$ as a geodesic subgraph and no~$(\geq 3k)$-subdivision of~$K_{1,3}$ as a~$3$-quasi-geodesic subgraph, then $G$ admits an honest decomposition modelled on a path $P$ of radial width at most~$18k + 2$ and radial spread at most~$18k+1$.

-For the proof of~\cref{thm:path-width-intro}, we start with a longest geodesic path~$P$ in such a graph~$G$.
-We then show that either balls of small radius around~$V(P)$ cover all of~$G$ or we can find a geodesic \hbox{$(\geq k)$-subdivision} of the triangle~$K^3$ or a~$3$-quasi-geodesic~$(\geq 3k)$-subdivision of the claw~$K_{1,3}$.
-Next, we construct a~$P$-decomposition of~$G$ by letting the bag to some node~$p \in P$ be the union of all those small radius-balls, whose centre vertex has small distance to~$p$ in~$P$.